 Where: Ewens Ponds is in the far south east of South Australia.
-The ponds are half an hour south of Mount Gambier.
+The Ewens Pond Conservation Park is 25 minutes south of Mount Gambier.

 Level: Moderate.
 The sink holes are up to 13 metres deep.
 Most challenging though is the cold.
-Water temps are about 14 degrees – and that’s in summer!
+Water temps are about 14 degrees year-round

 What will you see?
 A lush, vibrant underwater garden in water clearer than you can imagine.

 Highlights: It is hard to go past the clarity of the water.
-Forget about the 5 or 10 metres visibility you get in the ocean.
+Forget about 5 or 10 metres visibility in the ocean.
 Here, we are talking visibility of up to 80 metres!

-While you are in the area: If you are here over summer, visit the Blue Lake in Mount Gambier.
+While you are in the area: While you are in the area: If you are in the area over summer, visit the Blue Lake in Mount Gambier.
 The water is as blue and Ewens Ponds is clear.
 In May, check out the glowing mushrooms in the pine forests.

 What: Snorkel with thousands of Giant Australian cuttlefish.